EconomicSpaceAgency/HouseholdUnions/README.md

 # HouseholdUnions
-A project to test the feasibility of a "household union."
+A project to test the feasibility of "household unions."